LiethS/HappyThoughts/README.md

 To install them simply run the these lines seperately into your terminal.

-'pip install tweepy'
+-'pip install tweepy'

-'pip install pyChatGPT'
+-'pip install pyChatGPT'

-'pip install schedule'
+-'pip install schedule'
 _______________________________________